The fixation line in the ${\Lambda}$-coalescent

-This result gains a clear interpretation in the representation of the $n$-Beta($3/2,1/2$)-coalescent found by Abraham and Delmas \cite{AD13}, which uses the pruning at nodes of a labelled binary tree with $n$ leaves.
-In case $\alpha=3/2$, we use \reff{eq:alphathreehalf} instead of \reff{eq:alphaonehalf} to obtain that:
+This result gains a clear interpretation in the representation of the $\Beta(3/2, 1/2)$-coalescent found by Abraham and Delmas \cite{AD13}, which uses the pruning at nodes of a labelled binary tree with $n$ leaves.
+In case $\alpha=3/2$, we use (\ref{eqalphathreehalf}) instead of~(\ref{eqalphaonehalf}) to obtain

-For general $\alpha \in (0,2)$, we compute the generating function of the record probabilities.
+For general $\alpha\in(0,2)$, we compute the generating function of the record probabilities.

-\begin{prop} The marginal distribution of the set of records in \emph{Beta($2-\alpha,\alpha$)}-coalescents has the following generating function:
+\begin{prop} The marginal distribution of the set of records in the $\Beta(2-\alpha,\alpha)$-coalescent has the following generating function: